 Conversions of pressure units

-Properties of sound in air
+Properties of sound in air, frequency and wavelength

 The calculator works in both directions of the sign.